povk/dnd-tldr/README.md

 After winning a combat round or complete a quest, players are rewarded with **Experience Points (XP)**.
 When a player gets enough  XP, they increase their level by one.

-Levelling up gives a player **two +1 points** to improve their abilities of their choosing, and adds **6 + CON** to that player's Hit Points.
-They don't immediately heal to full health, but they do get the new hit points.
+Levelling up gives a player features described on the reverse of their character sheet.

 XP is **cumulative**, and levelling up happens at _300, 900, 2700, 6500, 14000, 23000, 34000, 48000, 64000, 85000, 100000, 120000, 140000, 165000, 195000, 225000, 265000, 305000 and 355000_ points.